hsukenooi/iterative-website/_posts/2021-02-25-iterative-winter-21-announcement.markdown

 - [Ferne Health Launches Singapore’s First Online Sexual Health Platform Providing Home-based STI Screening Kits](https://sg.news.yahoo.com/ferne-health-launches-singapore-first-190307323.html) by Yahoo
 - ['It shouldn't be a taboo': She wants women to take charge of their sexual health with home-based STI screening kits](https://www.asiaone.com/lifestyle/it-shouldnt-be-taboo-she-wants-women-take-charge-their-sexual-health-home-based-sti) by Asia One

-### Stage

-Ferne Health launched in early October 2020 and sold 30 kits in their first 6 weeks.
-Ferne Health sells the following kits:

-1. Cervical Cancer HPV ($200) – Screen for high-risk HPV strains that could lead to cervical cancer.
-2. UTI, Yeast Infection, BV ($50) – Designed to help women better understand their reproductive health.
-3. Gonorrhea and Chlamydia for Women ($180) – Screen for the two most common STIs: Gonorrhea and Chlamydia.
-4. Gonorrhea and Chlamydia for Men ($180) – Screen for the two most common STIs: Gonorrhea and Chlamydia.

 ### Founder

 - [Xi Liu](https://www.linkedin.com/in/xil01/), Founder and CEO